-- i.
-Conduct site inspections of a minimum of the entire Building where only one (1) existing building is included in the Project.
-In adaptive re-use projects where more than one (1) building is included, a representative sample of at least thrity-five percent (35%) of the square footage of the Buildings may be used, as long as the sampling is random and includes a pro-rata portion of each type of space in the report. - ii.
-Identify any physical deficiencies as a result of 1) visual survey; 2) review of pertinent documentation; and 3) interviews with the property owner, management staff, tenants, community groups, and government officials. - iii.
+- ii.
+Identify any physical deficiencies as a result of 1) visual survey; 2) review of pertinent documentation; and 3) interviews with the property owner as of the date of the CNA, management staff, tenants, community groups, and government officials. - iii.
 Identify physical deficiencies, including critical repair items, two (2) year physical needs, and long-term physical needs.
 These must include repair items that represent an immediate threat to health and safety and all other significant defects, deficiencies, items of deferred maintenance, and material building code violations that would limit the expected useful life of major components or systems. - iv.
 Explain how the Project will meet the requirements for accessibility to persons with disabilities.
 Identify the physical obstacles and describe methods to make the Project more accessible, and list needed repair items in the rehabilitation plan. - v.
 Prepare a rehabilitation plan, addressing separately all two (2) year and long-term physical needs. - vi.
-Conduct a cost/benefit analysis of each significant work item in the rehabilitation plan (items greater than \$5,000) that represents an improvement or upgrade that will result in reduced operating expenses in the adapted building (e.g., individual utility metering, extra insulation, thermo-pane windows, setback thermostats).
-Compare the cost of the item with the long-term impact on rent and expenses of the building after it is adapted, taking into account the remaining useful life of building systems. - vii.
+Conduct a cost/benefit analysis of each significant work item in the rehabilitation plan (items greater than \$5,000) that represents an improvement or upgrade that will result in reduced operating expenses (e.g., individual utility metering, extra insulation, thermo-pane windows, setback thermostats).
+Compare the cost of the item with the long-term impact on rent and expenses, taking into account the remaining useful life of building systems. - vii.
 The assessment must include a site visit and physical inspection of the interior and exterior of the units and structures, as well as an interview with available on-site property management and maintenance personnel to inquire about past repairs/improvements and an examination of invoices, contracts or work orders relating to the repairs/improvements over the last twenty-four (24) months, pending repairs, and existing or chronic physical deficiencies.
 Any information from the interview must be included in the CNA.
-The assessment must also consider the presence of hazardous materials on the site.
+The assessment must also consider the presence of hazardous materials on the site. - 3.
+Historic Preservation Project.
+For this type of Project, regardless of request for points under this section, Applicant must submit at Application: - a.
+Evidence that the review described by Section 106 of the National Historic Preservation Act has been completed for the Project. - b.
+Letters from the Certified Local Government and State Historic Preservation Office (SHPO) indicating No Adverse Effect or that the Adverse Effect is mitigated, as required by Section 106 of the National Historic Preservation Act.